 First we grouped items- Barbie, Dinosaurs, etc this way it makes it VERY easy to just throw things into a bin when the kids are done playing with a certain item.
 I love using chalkboard labels because as the kids grow and their interests change just wipe off one title and put in another.
 These from Avery are a good size and don’t peel like some I have purchased from Michaels, our circle ones were from Target but they no longer carry them (guess how annoyed I was the last time I went to find them!)

 Draw pictures to go with the words, they don’t have to be perfect (I am NOT the artist in our family) but his way even little ones who can’t read can identify what goes in each box and they learn to put their stuff back.
-The lids of these have 2 easy to flip open snaps but the Snapware Smart Store sometimes can be hard to find, I bought ours on Amazon but it looks like the 11 x 8 (tall one) is out of stock but you can find them online at Jo-Ann Fabrics for 50% off right now making them $4.99 each (don’t freak out they call it 12 x9 but it’s the same thing the technical size on the bottom of the box is 11.5L X 8.5W X 8.3H)!
+The lids of these have 2 easy to flip open snaps but the Snapware Smart Store sometimes can be hard to find, I bought ours on Amazon but it looks like the 11 x 8 (tall one) is out of stock but this style looks very similar in the larger size.
 We got the shorter ones for inside the cabinet because I didn’t even know the taller ones existed and I didn’t feel like changing them out.

 Last we got Sterilite big boxes for the bottom shelves that have easy latches and are as deep as the entire unit so we keep bigger things like Wood Blocks, Playmags, Doll Clothes and Barbie stuff in there.
-These measure 18.13 x 12.25 x 7 and you can grab a pack of 6 on Amazon for $36.99.
+These measure 18.13 x 12.25 x 7 and you can grab a pack of 6 on Amazon.

 The polka dot bins are left over from my daughter’s baby room and they help hide the junk, you know the stuff that doesn’t match the randoms it all goes in there.
-So this is our system, I have some Amazon lists for Home Organization, Little Girl and Little Boy If you want to check out some of the stuff we have filled our playroom with.
+After this picture we ended up switching them out for a more neutral grey with a more heavy duty handle from The Container Store.